 Governance excellence is tough, our board members face difficulties balancing this while creating positive teamwork despite the disparate demands inherent in their organisations.
-Best governance practices do evolve and by applying a principled framework, boards are better equipped to face this changing world.
+Best effective governance practices do evolve and by applying a principled framework, boards are better equipped to face this changing world.

-Once the board is in place and there is agreement about its role, a chief executive will need to be employed to carry out the operational work of the organisation.
+Once the board is in place and there is agreement about its function, a chief executive will need to be employed to carry out the operational work of the organisation.
 Recruitment should be carefully carried out to ensure the right fit.
 Once in place, the chief executive needs to know what his or her authorities are and what the board expects should be achieved.
-Clearly defined delegation policies provide the chief executive with the confidence that he or she can apply their skills and authority without having to ask permission from the board to do the job they are employed to do.
+Clearly defined delegation policies provide the chief executive with the confidence that he or she can apply their decision making skills and authority without having to ask permission from the board to do the job they are employed to do.
 The chief executive should receive regular performance feedback based on objective criteria.

 The board meeting is the place where a board does most of its work.
 Board meetings should matter.
 They should be well run and should focus on the board’s job, not the CEO’s.
 Meetings should be predominantly forward looking and offer satisfaction to directors, who can leave the meeting knowing they have added value as the result of applying their experience, expertise and wisdom.